To see a copy of our full Data Protection Policy click here.

 In law, personal data is understood in two forms;

 - personal data (as defined in the GDPR) which includes, for example, names, addresses and other contact details, age, gender and photographic images, information relating to family, lifestyle and social circumstances, education and training details, employment details, financial details and other information.

-- sensitive personal data (which is a particular category of Personal Data which is specifically defined in the GDPR) and includes: genetic information, physical or mental health or condition, racial or ethnic origin, sexuality, political opinion, religious or other beliefs of a similar nature, trade union membership and criminal offences.
+- sensitive personal data (which is a special category of Personal Data which is specifically defined in the GDPR) and includes: genetic information, physical or mental health condition, racial or ethnic origin, sexuality, political opinion, religious or other beliefs of a similar nature, trade union membership and criminal offences.

 Purposes for which WDT may use the information;

 Personal Information held by WDT by individual consent may be used for purposes associated with;